A Quick and Easy Fix for Blocked Sinks and Showers

 Step 5: Look for improvement

 Check for any improvements in water flow after you have finished plunging.
 Flush the toilet one or two times while monitoring its drain speed.
-If everything seems back to normal, congratulations!
-Congratulations!
-You have unclogged your toilet.
+Congratulations if everything is back to normal!
+You have successfully unclogged your toilet.

 If not, go back to step four and repeat until satisfied with clear drainflow through pipes as well as excessive water flow downwards leading out of pipes leading away from home or premises of residence where deemed necessary by local municipality or code regulations.

-Q: What if plunging doesn’t work?
+Q: What happens if plunge doesn’t work?

 A: It’s generally not recommended to use harsh chemicals as they can damage your pipes and cause other problems in the long term.
 Stick with using a plunger or calling in a professional plumber.